pkazenas/jsonschema4s/README.md

 # jsonschema4s

-Library to create json schema from scala case classes.
+Library enabling json schema creation from scala case classes.

 to use current stable version add it to your sbt project:
 "pl.pkazenas" %% "jsonschema4s" % "0.1.5"